 Keeping Out Critters

 In addition to protecting and sheltering your livestock and pets, you’re probably going to wind up sheltering rodents.
 If the cats, dogs, ponies and chickens are cold, the mice are too.
 Start in the fall.
 During your final mowing, make sure to cut down any tall grass along the foundations or bases of your buildings.
 Spend some time inside the building with the lights off and look for light gaps.
 Fill these with steel wool or spray foam to keep mice out of the structure.
+Keep an eye out for common signs of rodents.
 Finally, use helpful animals such as “mouser” cats and terrier dogs to help manage any mice that get in.